EFAP Section 5

 3. See the required EFAP Biennial Meeting Handout (AGR6-2503-011).

-1. Have management capabilities to administer the Agreement with the Food Assistance:
+1. Have management capabilities to administer the Agreement with FA.
+These management capabilities include the following (see Sections 6-10 for more details):

-1. Ability to reimburse Sub Agencies with other funding prior to submitting invoices to Food Assistance.
+1. Ability to reimburse Sub Agencies with other funding prior to submitting invoices to FA.

 2. EFAP is a reimbursement program and does not provide advance funding to the Lead Agency.

-2. Must indemnify, defend, and hold harmless and must assure Sub Agencies indemnify, defend, and hold harmless the Washington State Department of Agriculture, the State of Washington, its officers, employees and authorized agents from and against all claims or damages for injuries to persons or property or death arising from or incident to performance under the Agreement.
+5. Must indemnify, defend, and hold harmless and must assure Sub Agencies indemnify, defend, and hold harmless the state of Washington, the Washington State Department of Agriculture (WSDA), its officers, employees and authorized agents from and against all claims or damages for injuries to persons or property or death arising from or incident to performance under the Agreement.

 1. Lead Agencies must at least equally match their EFAP Agreement with funds from other sources.